google-deepmind/concordia/concordia/examples/one_more_song/README.md

 `ConcatActComponent(prefix_entity_name=False)` so Sequential's existing actor label is not duplicated.
 Neither change rewrites generated speech or forces a vote.
 Inspect the actual transcript, not just the final score.

+The default `qwen3:8b` was selected after comparison with already-installed local models, not from a scripted successful outcome.
+With the same prompts, its revised-offer journey took 131.253 s and recorded ACCEPT/ACCEPT; the one-sided demand took 95.400 s and recorded DECLINE/DECLINE.
+The ambiguous journey took 235.609 s and recorded ACCEPT/ACCEPT after the characters themselves proposed a specific quiet encore.
+That does not prove the final vague wording was prudent: interpret the transcript, not a predetermined pass/fail label.
+A larger local model can take over a minute per reply phase on CPU; the page shows elapsed wait without claiming a completion percentage.
+Choose the smaller model explicitly when responsiveness matters more than the observed quality tradeoff.

+If a run fails, `public.json` now marks it stopped, with no fabricated ending or votes; raw provider diagnostics remain in private host logs.
+The page likewise distinguishes an interrupted conversation from a completed ballot.